lwhiteley/gitbook-plugin-codegroup/README.md

 ### Custom Named Tabs

-As seen in the example above, tabs can have custom names for situations where you may need to group the same language and need to differentiate them.
+As seen in the example above, tabs can have custom names for situations where it is required to group the same language and there is need to differentiate them.

-The example above shows a code block `js::sdk`, where `js` is the language syntax to be used and `sdk` denotes the name to be seen in the tab; we use `::` (configurable) to separate both terms.
+The example above shows a code block `js::sdk`, where `js` is the language syntax to be used and `sdk` denotes the name to be seen in the tab; `::` (configurable) is used to separate both terms.

 ### Use Case:
-- This is ideal for displaying similar usages of your code in multiple languages
+- This is ideal for displaying similar usages of the same code in multiple languages
     - for example an sdk that can be used in several languages

 ### Output Sample: